by Ray Allen

-And even the Old Roadside Daylily, Hemerocallis fulva, now common in all 50 states (left)--the one that lit up your grandmothr's garden, is called "Tiger Lily" by mistaken gardeners.
+Even the Old Roadside Daylily, Hemerocallis fulva, now common in all 50 states (left)--the one that lit up your grandmother's garden, is called "Tiger Lily" by mistaken gardeners.
 Now, most people know that daylilies aren't true lilies at all, and send up lots of stems from a grass-like plant, not growing the tall single stalk of the true lilies.
-Still, it seems almost any orange lilylike flower is fated to be called "Tiger Lily" by some.
+Still, it seems almost any orange lily-like flower is fated to be called "Tiger Lily" by some.
 And who cares?
 Like so many things in botany and gardening, it's the growing that counts.
 People continue to grow the flowers they like and call them whatever they please.Other lilies often mistaken for the true Tiger Lily:

 Forever, the common name "Tiger Lily" has been applied to other lilies.
 For example, the beautiful, tall wild Canada Lily, L. canadense, is often called Tiger Lily since it's orange--but look closely, and you'll see it's totally different.

 Canada Lilies are commonly found growing in wet woods all over the northern east and midwest.
 With a central stem up to 10 feet, the down-facing flowers are only about 3" long - far from the true tiger lily bloom which can reach 8" across.